robertczerwonko/Avoid-it/README.md

 # Avoid it
-Simple game I made in 6 hours, simply to challange myself
+Collect you items!
+Avoid others!
+Simple rules!

+Game was created for fun and to challange myself (I gave myself 6hours)
 ## Table of Contents

 - [Game Rules](#game-rules)